The Doobie Brothers: Michael McDonald years

 After almost a decade on the road, and with seven albums to their credit, the Doobies' profile was substantially elevated by the success of their next album, 1978's Minute by Minute.
 It spent five weeks atop the charts and dominated several radio formats for the better part of two years.
 McDonald's song "What a Fool Believes", written with Kenny Loggins, was the band's second No. 1 single and earned the songwriting duo (along with producer Ted Templeman) a Grammy Award for Record of the Year.
 The album won a Grammy for Pop Vocal Performance by a Group and was nominated for Album of the Year.
 Both "What a Fool Believes" and the title track were nominated for Song of the Year, with "What a Fool Believes" winning the award.
 Among the other memorable songs on the album are "Here to Love You", "Dependin' On You" (co-written by McDonald and Simmons), "Steamer Lane Breakdown" (a Simmons bluegrass instrumental) and McDonald's "How Do the Fools Survive?" (co-written by Carole Bayer Sager).
 Nicolette Larson and departed former bandleader Johnston contributed guest vocals on the album.

-Minute by Minutes triumph was bittersweet because it coincided with the near dissolution of the band.
+Minute by Minutes triumph was bittersweet because it coincided with the dissolution of the band.
 The pressure of touring while recording and releasing an album each year had worn the members down.
 Baxter and McDonald had been in creative conflict for some time.
 McDonald desired a direct, soulful and polished rock/R&B sound, while Baxter insisted on embellishing guitar parts in an increasingly avant-garde style.
 (Both McDonald and Baxter elaborated on the matter in the documentary series Behind the Music, which aired on VH1 in February 2001.)
-Just as Minute by Minutes success became apparent, Hartman, Baxter, and LaKind left the band.
-A two-song set on the January 27, 1979, broadcast of Saturday Night Live (with guest host Michael Palin) marked the final television appearance of this lineup, and a brief tour of Japan marked the band's last live performances in this configuration (Hartman subsequently joined Johnston's touring band in 1979 and taped an appearance with him that aired on Soundstage in 1980).
+The Doobie Brothers toured Japan in early 1979 to support Minute by Minute, but upon their return, the band broke up.
+Once Minute by Minutes success became apparent, they opted to reunite, but without Baxter, who McDonald felt he could no longer work with.
+Hartman and LaKind also left the band.
+(Hartman subsequently joined Johnston's touring band in 1979 and taped an appearance with him that aired on Soundstage in 1980.)

 Looking to capitalize on the momentum provided by the success of "Minute by Minute", the remaining Doobies (Simmons, Knudsen, McDonald and Porter) decided to embark on a national tour with a reconstituted lineup.
 In 1979 Hartman was replaced by session drummer Chet McCracken and Baxter by multi-instrumental string player John McFee (late of Huey Lewis's early band Clover); Cornelius Bumpus (who had been part of a recent reunion of Moby Grape) was also recruited to add vocals, keyboards, saxophones, and flute to the lineup.
 This lineup toured throughout 1979, including stops at Madison Square Garden and New York City's Battery Park for the No Nukes benefit shows with like-minded artists such as Bonnie Raitt, Crosby, Stills & Nash, James Taylor, Carly Simon, Jackson Browne, Bruce Springsteen and John Hall.